mchristianl/synthetic-reals/NOTES.md

 ## general notes

 - [a list of unicode symbols in agda](https://people.inf.elte.hu/divip/AgdaTutorial/Symbols.html)
+- when "designing" a path, it is possible with `transport` to get a "preview" in Have/Goal.
+So even when we do not want to transport, it might be beneficial to use `transport (λ i → ...)` just for the display

 ## unresolved metas when using mere propositions in implicit arguments